dgtvlz/arcelormittal-challenge/README.md

 - The server receives the message from the client and saves it in `db/sales_data.json`.
 - Additionally, the server exposes an API using Flask.
 The API reads `db/sales_data.json` and generates statistics based on the sales data.

-The API response provides statistics in JSON format, including total quantities, averages per sale, total revenue, and monthly statistics for each product.
+The API response provides statistics in JSON format, including total quantities, average quantity per sale, total revenue, and monthly statistics for each product.

 ## Running the Script to automatically load Sales Data